Lemon and Artichoke Couscous with Shrimp

 I gotta say, it wasn’t all I thought it would be.
 Part of the reason for this could be that there was a very long delay from the time the artichoke was served to when we actually got plates and silverware to use with said artichoke.

 So, it was a cold grilled artichoke.
 But beyond that, I just didn’t get it.

 I used my teeth to scrape the minuscule bit of meat from the leaves.
 I dug out the artichoke heart (trying to avoid the choke) and ate that.
 It seemed like a lot of work for hardly any flavor.

 It came with butter and some sort of mayo for dipping, but since the artichoke itself had very little flavor, it seemed silly to use the leaves as purely a vehicle for condiments.

 Maybe this was a bum artichoke.
 Maybe the restaurant stunk at preparing it.
 Are artichokes supposed to be better than this?
 Meh.
 Not impressed.

-I cooked up some Israeli couscous, then tossed it with a bunch of lemon, herbs, shrimp, artichoke hearts and cheese.
+I cooked up some Israeli couscous (which I also love with almond crusted chicken), then tossed it with a bunch of lemon, herbs, shrimp, artichoke hearts and cheese.
 If we’re talking about artichokes, I’ll take a big bowl of this couscous with shrimp and artichokes any day.

 - 2-1/4 cups less-sodium chicken broth